Funeral Service of the Unknown Australian Soldier - 11 November 1993

 SPEECH BY THE PRIME MINISTER, THE HON P.J.
 KEATING, MP

-FUNERAL SERVICE FOR THE UNKNOWN AUSTRALIAN SOLDIER
+FUNERAL SERVICE OF THE UNKNOWN AUSTRALIAN SOLDIER

 11 November 1993